2dv609/WinnerDrinks/server/README.md

 2. Create file .env in folder __server__ and initiate values see .env.example.
 OBS!
 PORT must be 4000 and username and password must be the same as in step 1.

+3. Make sure that Docker is running on your system.
-3. In folder __container__ run.
+In folder __container__ run.
 OBS!
 Maybe need be in docker swarm mode

 ```
 $ docker-compose up --build -d